 First Time Users: How Many MG of CBD For Your First Time?

 As mentioned previously, there is no official recommended dosage, or best CBD dosage.
-First time users should do exactly as instructed by the label of the product they bought.
+First time users should do exactly as instructed by the label of the product they bought in order to reach a desired effect.
 Look for serving sizes, amounts, and the total amount of CBD per serving.

 This type of information will absolutely be found on any premium CBD oil product.
 If you have a CBD tincture without this information on it, please, do not use it.